 Executive: 27 th June 2022

-Scrutiny: People 09/06/22
+Scrutiny: People - 9 th June 2022

-Place 16/06/22
+Place - 16 th June 2022

 Council: N/A

-1. BACKGROUND
+1. Background

-1.1 This report contains the Quarter 3 2021/22 performance against the Service Standards and a summary of the Carlisle Plan 2021-23 actions as defined in the Plan.
-The Key Performance Indicators (KPIs) are also included as an appended dashboard.

-- 1.2 Service Standards are the measures judged to be the most important to our customers and therefore the mostly likely to influence the overall satisfaction with how the Council performs.
-The following pages contain the Council's performance against the Service Standards. - 1.3 The measures are predominately lagging indicators (looking back at performance) and cover a range of services.
+- 1.1 This report contains the 2021/22 performance against the Service Standards and a summary of the Carlisle Plan 2021-23 actions as defined in the Plan.
+The Panel's Key Performance Indicators (KPIs) are also included as an appended dashboard. - 1.2 Service Standards are the measures judged to be the most important to our customers and therefore the mostly likely to influence the overall satisfaction with how the Council performs.
+The following pages contain the Council's performance against the Service Standards for this Panel. - 1.3 The measures are predominately lagging indicators (looking back at performance) and cover a range of services.
 Some indicators naturally lend themselves to having a specific target, or a national target, whilst with others the aim is to continually improve year-on-year compared to past performance.
 Regularly monitoring the Council's performance helps to drive continuous improvement and protects against any financial or organisational issues by flagging up indicators that are off target.
 The measures can also be used for a variety of other purposes including: to evaluate, control, budget, motivate, promote, celebrate and learn.
 Performance management in this form, through performance reporting, is just one aspect of the Council's wider performance framework. - 1.4 The current position of the projects and programmes of the Carlisle Plan are presented in Section 3.
-The intention is to give the Executive a brief overview of the current position without duplicating the more detailed reporting that takes place within the Scrutiny agendas and Portfolio Holder reports.
+Normally, only actions within the remit of the Panel are included in this report.
+However, as this is the first Panel, all actions are included this time for information.
+The intention is to give the Panel a brief overview of the current position without duplicating the more detailed reporting that takes place within the Scrutiny agendas and Portfolio Holder reports.

-1.5 Summary of Service Standards and KPIs:
+1.5 Summary of KPIs and Service Standards:

-Service Standards - 3 'red',1 'amber' and 5 'green' KPIs - 4 'red', 6 'amber', 15 'green'
+Service Standards - 2 'red', 0 'amber' and 4 'green' KPIs - 3 'red', 4 'amber', 9 'green'